 MBChB, MRCGP, BSc Pharm, MRPSGB, Dip Clin Pharm, BSc Hons

 BMSc, MBChB, FRCP, FRCR

-Our growing network of scanning sites makes it simple and easy to book an MRI scan near you.
+Our growing network of scanning sites scanning sites makes it simple and easy to book a CT scan near you.

 We're the UK's largest diagnostic imaging provider, and we offer a wide range of scan types to suit your needs.